Earn the Roster Spot

 No one is coming to find her.

 Not unless she's on the courts they already watch, in the inbox they already read, with the grades that keep her eligible.
-We can put her on the right court and stand next to her in the right uniform.
+We can put her on the right court, in the right uniform, with coaches who've made the jump.
 The rest starts with the first email she sends.

 - Her job